 In 2012 I was selected by President Obama to lead SIGAR and have continued in that role under both the Trump and Biden administrations.
 Like all other federal Inspectors General, SIGAR has both auditing and law enforcement responsibilities, but unlike the over 70 other federal inspectors general, SIGAR is not housed within any government agency - we are independent.
-This means we have ability to conduct oversight on any federal agency that plays any role in the Afghanistan reconstruction effort.
-Our cross-agency jurisdiction is critical as too often the word "jurisdiction" is used as a polite way of telling someone that something is none of their business.
+This means we have the ability to conduct oversight on any federal agency that plays any role in the Afghanistan reconstruction effort.
+Our cross-agency jurisdiction is critical as too often operations like what we saw in Afghanistan and what we see in the Ukraine today involve multiple U.S. agencies as well as multiple nations - literally such operations involve the "whole-of-government and "whole of governments" that require oversight agencies with similarly broad jurisdictions.
+Otherwise, the word "jurisdiction" becomes a polite bureaucratic way of telling someone that something is none of their business.

-To date, SIGAR has published more than 700 audits and other reports and made over 1,200 recommendations to federal agencies and identified \$2.2 billion in potential savings to U.S. taxpayers.
+To date, SIGAR has published more than 700 audits and other reports and made over 1,200 recommendations to federal agencies and identified \$2.3 billion in potential savings to U.S. taxpayers.
 In addition, SIGAR's law enforcement agents have conducted over 1,100 investigations into crimes against the U.S. taxpayer, produced over \$1.65 billion in criminal fines, forfeitures, civil settlements, restitutions, and other cost savings to the government, and secured over 160 guilty pleas and/or convictions.